Equity, Diversity, and Inclusion

 [October 6, 2021] Three White members of an educator collective, formed around antiracist education and critical Whiteness studies, share their experiences and insight.
 “As a group, we talk, think, create, and denaturalize the ways that we are educated by and through whiteness—within our group and with others in our institutions and fields of practice.
 We have a shared commitment to doing this work with each other as a durational practice that allows us to create collaborative projects, revisit ideas, and hold each other accountable over time.
 We call ourselves ‘Not a Toolkit’ as a way of troubleshooting the one-off training, the objective-driven and quick-fix workshop, and the Diversity, Equity, and Inclusion (DEI) professional development model aimed at checking off boxes and responding to urgent news cycles around racist violence.
 Rooted in long-term, embodied, sloggy, and uncomfortable engagements with Whiteness, we will describe a messy history of doing this work and offer creative prompts for thinking with, through, and against Whiteness within each of our specific, non-replicable classroom communities.”

-This webinar explores how art educators can think through the permissions of cultural inclusion carefully, without erasing or stereotyping the often historically marginalized identities from which cultures originate.
-The presenters offer educators a framework that aligns with the NAEA Position Statement on the use of imagery, cultural appropriation, and socially just practices—intended to be a catalyst for respectful and relevant learning that makes connections to the realities or obstacles students may be facing.
+In our ever-changing society, art education has the potential to build bridges to the histories and backgrounds of our students, while promoting the learning of other cultures in safe and affirming spaces.
+As art educators, we are positioned to stimulate critical multicultural arts learning that elevates voices and honors differences through transformative pedagogy.
+Let us explore how art educators can think through the permissions and honorable practices for cultural ownership in practice carefully, without erasing or stereotyping the often historically marginalized identities from which cultures originate.
+The presenters offer educators a framework that aligns with the National Art Education Association’s Position Statement on the Use of Imagery, Cultural Appropriation and Socially Just Practices, meant as a catalyst for respectful and relevant learning that makes connections to the realities or obstacles students may be facing.
 Supporting lessons and instructional strategies are transformative tools that are easily adapted to your context and presented in solidarity towards a greater shared understanding of individuals and cultures alike.